daneroo/im-qcic/infra/README.md

 This includes:

+- nats:
+  - nats.ts.imetrical.com (for port 4222)
-- nats: accessed as nats.ts.imetrical.com (or nats.dl.imetrical.com externally)
+  - also as nats.dl.imetrical.com externally on port 9222 wss://
+  - no longer exposed externally on port 4222 (should use tailscale)
 - status

 ## Usage